 - Also if you have hyperthyroidism, you must limit your iodine intake.

 - The usual treatment for an underactive thyroid is enough synthetic hormone daily to restore adequate levels.

 - Small benign goiters may not require treatment, while large or malignant goiters need medical and surgical treatment.

 Your unresolved menopausal-like symptoms may mask an undiagnosed thyroid disease.
 So if menopause-like symptoms persist, ask the doctor for a thyroid test.

 Call now for a consultation with Dr. Nangrani if you are having any of the symptoms mentioned above, and she will help you sort out a program to regain your health.

 You are our top priority here at Vedas.
-Located in The Woodlands, Texas, our North Houston office is only 10 minutes from I-45 (Houston’s North Freeway) and a step off The Woodlands Parkway.
+Located in The Woodlands, Texas, our North Houston office is only minutes from I-45 (Houston’s North Freeway).
 Come get acquainted with Dr. Nangrani, our board-certified Medical Director.
 She has practiced for over 15 years.
-Please call our office to schedule your free consultation (281) 298-5476.
+Please call our office to schedule your free consultation at (281) 298-5476.
 We look forward to seeing you soon.